hhm1/trackerslist/README-EN.md

 # trackerslist
 This is a list of bittorret trackers
-Thanks these repository for this repository [XIU2/TrackersListCollection](https://github.com/XIU2/TrackersListCollection) [ngosang/trackerslist](https://github.com/ngosang/trackerslist)
+Thanks these repository for this project [XIU2/TrackersListCollection](https://github.com/XIU2/TrackersListCollection) [ngosang/trackerslist](https://github.com/ngosang/trackerslist)
 # Introduce